 - Inspiring and supporting research, scholarship, and innovation in education

-- Valuing and recognizing great educators
+- Valuing and recognizing teaching and education

-- Nurturing a community of educators
+- Fostering a community of educators

 Through the contributions of time, talent, and resources – generously given by the office of the vice dean for education, donors, and numerous faculty – the IEE is advancing an innovative and responsive educational program for the 21st century and ensuring Johns Hopkins’ leadership role.

 Respect, Teamwork, and Civility: Embracing our Educational Mission

 Respect can be understood as consideration for oneself and of others.
 Respect includes the consideration of other’s privacy, their physical space, and differing viewpoints and beliefs.